Chilas

-Chilas is the headquarters of Diamer district.
+Chilas is located on the left bank of Indus River.
 The weather is hot and dry in the summer and cold and dry in the winter.
-It can be reached by the Karakoram Highway and also through the Kaghan valley via the Babusar Pass.
-Chilas is on the left bank of the Indus River.
-The beautiful Fairy Meadows National Park and Nanga Parbat, the ninth highest peak in the world, are also located in Chilas.
+It can be reached by the Karakoram Highway and also through the Kaghan Valley via the Babusar Pass.
+The Nanga Parbat National Park, containing Fairy Meadows and Nanga Parbat, the ninth highest peak in the world, is also located nearby it.
 Karakoram International University has a sub-campus in Chilas.